 Understanding the puppy's brain - The days leading up to 7 wks old, the puppy's brain is developing and maturing.
 By 7 wks of age, the puppy has the neurological development of an adult dog.
 This is the prime time to perform temperment testing on the puppies because the puppy is considered a clean slate.
 It is the only time known to give a true result and insight into the puppy's tendencies.
 Due to the influence of socialization, training and environment, the test gives us tendencies, not a perfect picture of what a puppy will grow into as an adult.
 As the puppy ages past 7 wks, he becomes influenced by experiences he has had and learned from.
 He is learning by association.
 Therefore, testing beyond 7 wks will yield completely different and much less accurate results.

 This explains why puppies will act shy and unsure of things when they are 6 wks old and be the most confident puppy in the litter at 7 wks old and vice versa.
 We simply cannot observe puppies when they are 6 wks old and know what kind of personality each puppy will have.
 This is the reason why asking a family to come and choose a puppy when the puppies are 6 wks old, isn't a good idea.
 The behaviors are not predictable just by spending lots of time around the puppy so a family can't be expected to make a wise choice.
 Through that past several years of dog breeding, we've watched many families choose puppies.
 I've seen people choose a puppy who came to them first, thinking the puppy chose them.
 The experts DO NOT recommend this.
 We've seen people choose the one that lays on their lap the whole time and won't get down because the puppy is "cuddly."
 That puppy is probably just looking for security in a situation where he doesn't feel confident.
 We've seen people dismiss the one that sits there and does nothing or the one that seems to be terrorizing all the other puppies, only to have the temperament testing, a week later, show us a completely different puppy.
 Surprise, the puppy's personality has begun to change as well.
 There is no way a family can make a wise choice on their own.
 It's too difficult and it's completely unpredictable.
 Sometimes, a family will get lucky, of course.
 Perhaps a family will say that they have always chosen their puppies and it turned out fine but was it the absolute best it could have been?
 I mean, an active family will love a quiet, couch sleeping dog but was it the best fit for the family or the dog?
 No. I've seen how many improperly matched puppies are being adopted into families by visiting a certain Facebook page.
 Challenging puppies going to first time pet owners.
 Puppies with higher prey drive going to homes with toddlers.
 If we have a tool to make sure placements are done right, we should be using it!
-We are so excited to finally have a wonderful, certified dog trainer to come perform these tests for us and help us through the allocation process.
-Your family will have more than one dog professional working to assure the highest level of compatibility for your family.
+We are very experienced in this process, having placed 100's of puppies this way, over the course of several years.
+We are committed to working hard to assure the highest level of compatibility for your family.

-Temperament Testing - When the puppies are 7 wks old, we have the trainer come to perform the testing.
-She has someone record each one so that she can go home to study and record the results.
-In order for the results to be accurate, the puppies must be evaluated by someone they have never met so I cannot do it myself.
-Besides, having a 2nd point of view is invaluable.
+Temperament Testing - When the puppies are 7 wks old, the temperament testing is performed.
 Each test will be scored but there is no total or combined average.
 There are no failed tests either.
+Depending on the family/client, one or two tests responses may be the primary focus.
 It simply gives us insight that allows us to make sure the puppies are going to homes where they will be most compatible.
-We want you to be able to do all of the things with your puppy that you dream of and we also want the puppies to be in homes where they fit it.
+We want you to be able to do all of the things with your puppy that you dream of and we also want the puppies to be in homes where they fit it and can flourish.
 An slightly more active puppy will be great in a house with an active family, especially when kids are involved.
 It would not be happy with a quiet, homebody type home or a single person who works away from home.
 A quiet, submissive puppy might feel overwhelmed in such a chaotic, fun home, wishing to retreat somewhere in the house.
 The family will not appreciate this type of puppy either.
 A puppy with higher drive will be fun to go hiking with, teach agility, have as a jogging partner, etc. It would not be good in a home with toddlers where it might mistake an always moving, clumsy, drooling child's hands and legs as something to grab, even playfully.
 I could go on and on with scenario after scenario.
 I hope this is enough, so far, to help you understand the necessity for our allocation process.

 Note: Please only place a deposit with us if you find our allocation process 100% aggreeable.
 By doing extensive health testing on our parent dogs, we have made health top priority.
-By choosing breeding stock that comes from the best bloodlines, is conformationally correct and stunning to look at, you need not worry about the looks of your Goldendoodle.
+By choosing breeding stock that comes from the best bloodlines, is conformationally correct and stunning to look at, you need not worry about whether or not your Doodle will be attractive enough.
 Because we are careful about the disposition of our parent dogs, are strategic in how we pair our parents dogs together, and by taking the steps explained on this page, we have temperament covered too. :) Temperament is the #1 most important consideration of successful allocations.